Words by Harlan Price. Photos by Dave Silver.

 The Reinecker Creek trail was the most “East Coast” trail we rode.
 Heavily wooded with about a 10” off-camber tread, I felt comfortable but you could tell it threw off riders who were more at home on a wider track.
 This was the least aggressive trail we rode the whole trip, but I was excited to add it to the list of variety you can find in the interior.

-My favorite post ride bath.
+My favourite post-ride bath.
 A water slide and a huge lake.

 Trails were well marked and it was easy to find a map and your way around.
 Many places I’ve been to over the years could have used a few of these posts.
 If you need maps, check out the North Okanagan Cycling Society.